 Meanwhile, Generation Y workers (born 1980-2000) have contributed to their current employer’s defined contribution plan for four years, accumulating slightly less than $26,000.
 The median deferral rate for Generation Y workers is 6 percent, with one in five Generation Y workers contributing 3 percent or less to their current employer’s defined contribution plan.

-“There’s a lot of attention on the Baby Boomers (78 million), but there are nearly 116 million Americans aged 20 to 47, and we need to help these Americans plan and save for retirement,” said Cecilia Shiner, senior analyst, LIMRA Retirement Research, in a media release.
+“There’s a lot of attention on the Baby Boomers (78 million), but there are nearly 116 million Americans aged 20 to 47, and we need to help these Americans plan and save for retirement,” said Cecilia Shiner, senior analyst, LIMRA Retirement Research.
 “Most Gen X and Y Americans will have to rely solely on their savings to fund their retirement, yet few are taking full advantage of the retirement savings vehicles available to them.”

 Among Generation X and Y workers with access to a 401(k) or other defined contribution plan, those who had never made contributions were more likely to feel less knowledgeable about investments and financial products than those currently contributing to their plan, according to the study.
 "This finding suggests that if financial literacy could be improved for these consumers, the likelihood of participating in their employers’ plans may rise," Shiner said.